-Your first look at the job description can be a quick review.
-Think of this moment as being comparable to checking out a potential date at a party: look for compatibility.
-Follow these tips to help you decide if you should apply for a job.
+- Initially: Your first look at the job description can be a quick review.
+Think of this moment like checking out a potential date at a party: Look for compatibility.

-Your cover letter should be personalized to the specific job, and to the needs highlighted in the posting.
-See advice on how to match your qualifications to the job description.
+- Before writing a cover letter: Your cover letter should be personalized to the specific job, and to the needs highlighted in the posting.

-Before you submit your application, including your cover letter, resume, and any other details requested, review the posting one more time.
-Have you followed the instruction for applying for the position correctly?
+- Before submitting an application: When you think you're ready to submit your application, including your cover letter, resume, and any other details requested, review the posting one more time.
+Have you followed the instructions correctly?
 Did you emphasize the correct details in your cover letter?
 Should you tweak your resume to reflect certain skills above others?

-Whether it's a phone or an in-person interview, read the job description carefully before your conversation.
-It will remind you of the details of the conversation, and show you which points to emphasize.
+- Before an interview: Whether it's a phone or an in-person interview, read the job description carefully before your conversation.
+It will remind you of the details you're likely to discuss, and show you which points to emphasize.

-Don't make the mistake of only skimming the job posting: while you may find them difficult to read, or repetitive, the information included in job advertisements will help you submit the perfect application, and give strong responses to interview questions.
+Don't make the mistake of only skimming the job posting.
+While you may find them difficult to read or repetitive, the information included in job advertisements will help you submit the perfect application and give strong interviews.